 Choral Music Education Intern

-The Karen Weaver Memorial Choral Music Education Internship provides a young woman student of music education the opportunity to participate in an intergenerational women’s community while learning about conducting and teaching in a community chorus setting.
+The Karen Weaver Memorial Choral Music Education Internship provides a music education student the opportunity to participate in an intergenerational feminist community while receiving mentorship and field experiences in teaching and conducting in a community chorus setting.

-In memoriam and with gratitude, Windsong honors Karen Weaver, its artistic director 2005 - early 2016.
+In memoriam and with gratitude, Windsong honors Karen Weaver, Artistic Director 2005-2016.

 Karen passed away on April 21, 2016.
 She will be remembered with love and appreciation.